roggc/dinou/README.md

 - The above will produce the text `hi world!` in red, underlined, and with a purple background color.

-- **Only styles imported under `"use client"` directive will be detected by Webpack and generated in a `styles.css` in webpack folder**.
+- **Only styles imported under `"use client"` directive will be detected by Rollup and generated in a `styles.css` in Rollup folder**.
 This means that if you want to use server components instead of client components, then you must create an additional file (e.g. `styles.ts`) where you use the `"use client"` directive and import all the `.css` files used in server components.

 - Example with server components: